Elao/blog/content/dev/from-react-native-init-to-app-stores-real-quick.en.md

 Start the react-native packager manually : `react-native start`

-Now a simple `react-native run-ios` should start your app in iOs simulator.
+Now a simple `react-native run-iOS` should start your app in iOS simulator.

-- `react-native run-ios --simulator 'iPhone SE'`
+- `react-native run-iOS --simulator 'iPhone SE'`
   Run the app in the simulator on a specific device.
-- `react-native run-ios --device`
+- `react-native run-iOS --device`
   Run the app on a real iPhone (that must be connected to the mac by USB).
-- `react-native run-ios --device --configuration Release` Run the app on a real iPhone as a release (fast and no debug, just like it will be in the store).
+- `react-native run-iOS --device --configuration Release` Run the app on a real iPhone as a release (fast and no debug, just like it will be in the store).
 - `react-native run-android `
   Run the app on a any simulated or real android device found.